a-kaplun/cynerio-homework/README.md

        - targets: ["api:5000"]
       metrics_path: "/prom-metrics"
    ```
-   - Also, I've created an additional `volume` map to provide persistency
+   - Also, I've created an additional `volume` map to provide persistency for the `prometheus` data

 7. All of the services should be configured with health checks.

    Details:
    - Each service was configure with the appropriate `healthcheck` directive
    - For all `HTTP` based services I've chosen to use the `wget --spider` scrape (`alpine` contains `wget` by default), this to prevent the need to install `curl`
-   - For redis, I've used the `redis-cli`, again provide the password with the Environment Variable
+   - For redis, I've used the `redis-cli`, again providing the password with the Environment Variable

-8. Also, since the app does not have a health check currently, please write
-   a healthcheck route under `/healthcheck` that will return `{"status": "ok"}`
+8. Also, since the app does not have a health check currently, please write a healthcheck route under `/healthcheck` that will return `{"status": "ok"}`
    whenever it is called.

    Details: